 - Hechavarria, D. and Ingram, A. (2016).
 "The entrepreneurial gender divide: Hegemonic masculinity, emphasized femininity and organizational forms", International Journal of Gender and Entrepreneurship, 8(3),242 - 281

 - Frid, C., Wyman, D., Gartner, W., and Hechavarria, D. (2016).
 Low-Wealth Entrepreneurs and Access to External Financing.
 International Journal of Entrepreneurial Behavior & Research, 24(2).

 - Hechavarría, D. M., Terjesen, S. A., Ingram, A. E., Renko, M., Justo, R., & Elam, A. (2016).
 Taking care of business: the impact of culture and gender on entrepreneurs' blended value creation goals.
 Small Business Economics, 1-33.

 - Hechavarría, D. M., Matthews, C. H., & Reynolds, P. D. 2016.
 Does start-up financing influence start-up speed?
 Evidence from the panel study of entrepreneurial dynamics.
 Small Business Economics, 46(1), 137-167.

-Hechavarría's professional service includes work on the program committees of several academic conferences such as Academy of Management, United States Association for Small Business and Entrepreneurship, and International Council for Small Business.
-She is a reviewer for Small Business Economics and ad-hoc reviewer for Journal of Small Business Management, Entrepreneurship Theory and Practice and Journal of Business Venturing.
-She also coordinates the yearly Fintech Business Plan Competition at the for the Muma College of Business, and serves as I-Corps program committee advisor for USF Connect.
+Hechavarria's professional service includes work on the program committees of several academic conferences such as Academy of Management, United States Association for Small Business and Entrepreneurship, and International Council for Small Business.
+She is a reviewer for Small Business Economics and an ad-hoc reviewer for Journal of Small Business Management, Entrepreneurship Theory and Practice and Journal of Business Venturing.
+She also coordinates the yearly Fintech Business Plan Competition at the Muma College of Business and serves as I-Corps program committee advisor for USF Connect.